chesapeakeripper/chesapeakeripper/README.md

  Prince, Kyle and all my fallout friends please keep me updated on my pinterest

-I will probably come back for April 4th and I hope my experience isn't terrible so I can come back definitely
+I will maybe come back for April 4th (maybe the end of the break?)

 please dont unfriend me if you care

-pony town was really just an experiment and I realised that social platforms are not for me and that people really are so out of touch these days. thank you to everyone who was kind.
+pony town was really just an experiment and I realised that social platforms are not for me. thank you to everyone who was kind.

 thank you for reading this!